 - muscle cramps

-- Status Epilepticus (potentially fatal condition in which the brain is in a constant state of seizure activity)
+- Status Epilepticus (a potentially fatal condition in which the brain is in a constant state of seizure activity)

-The higher dose of Klonopin someone has become tolerant to the more severe the withdrawal symptoms will be.
-Someone with a tolerance to high doses of Klonopin can develop seizures and other psychotic reactions when they withdraw from the drug.
+The higher dose of Klonopin someone has become tolerant of the more severe the withdrawal symptoms will be.
+Someone with tolerance to high doses of Klonopin can develop seizures and other psychotic reactions when they withdraw from the drug.